xvag/iac-demo/gcp/README.md

 # Deploy Infrastructure on GCP with Terraform

+Creates 5 Vms on GCP: 4 for a Kubernetes Cluster and 1 for Nagios Server.

+It is based on [Kubernetes the Hard Way as Code - GCP Infra](https://github.com/xvag/k8s-iac-thw/tree/main/gcp) plus the extra VM for Nagios, which has hardcoded variable in the main.tf manifest.

 ### Deploy from Terraform Cloud

 01. Create a new Workspace on Terraform Cloud and connect it with the GitHub repo.